xguse/movingthelamppost/2013/04/15/blogging_my_dissertation.rst

 In fact, I am quite encouraged that I read that others that have done this so far have had such great experiences with it.
 I began to think about using my blog to help me get over my reluctance to simply sit down and write for quite a few years.
 However, I somehow never made the connection that I could also use it to help me actually write the documents themselves.
-It was only recently, after `making a personal promise <http://movingthelamppost.com/blog/html/2013/04/04/hello__world_.html>`_ to engage more frequently and vigorously in the `open science <http://en.wikipedia.org/wiki/Open_science>`_ endeavor, that I started to research how the idea had worked out for other people.
+It was only recently, after `making a personal promise <http://movingthelamppost.com/blog/html/2013/04/04/hello__world_.html>`_ to engage more frequently and vigorously in the `open science <http://en.wikipedia.org/wiki/Open_science>`_ endeavor, that I started to research how the idea of blogging a :term:`dissertation` had worked out for other people.

 .. more::